: Samuel H. Boardman State Scenic Corridor

 Central Coast Wildlife Getaway

 The Central Coast is the heart of the best things Oregon’s coastal communities have to offer.
-Lincoln City’s windy beaches have their own magic with nature-inspired glass-art workshops and ample beachcombing — keep an eye out for handmade glass floats hidden in the sand year-round.
+Lincoln City’s breezy beaches have their own magic with nature-inspired glass-art workshops and ample beachcombing — keep an eye out for handmade glass floats hidden in the sand year-round.
 Beautiful Siletz Bay National Wildlife Refuge harbors red-tailed hawks, majestic egrets and great blue herons.
 Plan to spend time at the Whale Watching Center in Depoe Bay to spy on resident gray whales and seasonal migrators; a friendly expert can help you spot the blowholes here and at dozens of other sites along the Coast.
-At Yaquina Head Outstanding Natural Area, visitors can tour the 1873 lighthouse and explore the beach below, where tide pools brim with life and sea lions lounge in the sun.
+At Yaquina Head Outstanding Natural Area, visitors can tour the 1873 lighthouse and explore the beach below, where tide pools brim with life.
 In Newport browse boutiques at Nye Beach, view lounging sea lions on the bayfront and explore underwater wonders at the Oregon Coast Aquarium or the Pacific Maritime Heritage Center, with a panoramic view of the docks and river below.
 Visitors love checking out the gallery scene in Old Town Florence and wandering tranquil miles of the Oregon dunes.
 A wintertime paddle along the Siltcoos River Canoe Trail is magical, traversing three distinct ecological zones, from an inland lake to the sea.
 The art scene, sand dunes and whale-watching spots in Florence, Waldport and Yachats are calling: Make yours a car-free getaway to truly sit back and enjoy the ride.

 North Coast Culinary Adventures